InnuendoPi/Brautomat32/docs/en/Installation/info.md

 * [ESP32 IDF5](https://github.com/InnuendoPi/Brautomat32/raw/refs/heads/main/Brautomat32.zip): Brautomat32.zip

 The firmware is installed using the included “Flashen.cmd” script.
-To do this, the archive Firmware.zip is unpacked in any folder.
+To do this, unzip the archive in any folder.
 The ESP microcontroller is connected to the PC/notebook via USB cable.
 Double-click on the Flashen.cmd script to start flashing the firmware.

 The MS Windows operating system automatically creates a serial COM port when connecting the ESP microcontroller to a USB port on the PC or notebook.

 ![Windows Gerätemanager](/docs/img/com.jpg)

-An ESP device was found on COM7 in the image.
+An ESP device was found on COM7.
 In rare cases, no serial COM port is automatically provided under MS Windows.
 USB drivers for ESP microcontrollers are available on the following websites: (MS Win and macOS).

 [![ESP32 driver](https://img.shields.io/static/v1?label=driver&message=ESP32&logo=arduino&logoColor=white&color=blue)](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)